 Accordingly, the District has assessed the impacts to shallow to moderate-depth, moderate-to high-velocity habitat for the work areas discussed in the SSEAs using a Habitat Suitability Index model (i.e., Chub Model), and will apply the model in the same manner to future river training structure construction and mitigation work carried out under the Project for the purpose of obtaining and maintaining the navigation channel.
 As previously discussed, applying the model generates a general habitat quality score between 0 and 1.
-The HEP analysis is then performed to derive a total number of AAHUs lost.
-Those AAHUs lost that are determined to be a "significant" impact could result in mitigation.
+The HEP analysis is then performed to derive a total number of AAHUs lost at each work area.
+Those AAHUs lost that are determined to be a "significant" impact as to the entire Project could result in compensatory mitigation.
 It should be noted that what level of loss is significant is a judgment determined by the Corps after collaboration with resource agencies and utilizing all information that is readily available.
 The simple loss of AAHUs does not in and of itself constitute a significant impact to consider mitigation to offset an equal amount of AAHUs.
-However, the Corps does anticipate pursuing mitigation for the types of habitat change forecasted within the SEIS.
-The levels of impact, impact significance, and mitigation (including the type and amount and a detailed mitigation plan) would be developed and documented in future Tier II site specific Environmental Assessments.
+Further, as discussed in the SEIS the "significance" to this particular habitat is based upon the current conditions and expected impact to this habitat throughout the MMR for the continued construction of river training structures to reduce dredging in areas where the river does not naturally maintain a reliable and efficient ninefoot navigation channel.
+However, the Corps does anticipate pursuing compensatory mitigation for the types of habitat change forecasted within the SEIS.
+The levels of impact, impact significance, and compensatory mitigation (including the type and amount and a detailed mitigation plan) for the overall Project would be developed and documented in future Tier II site specific Environmental Assessments of the additional construction of river training structures for the purpose of obtaining and maintaining the navigation channel with the ultimate goal of reducing dredging.

 When mitigation is required by law, Corps regulations require an adaptive approach be taken to implementing, monitoring and modifying mitigation actions to ensure they are offsetting significant project impacts (USACE Implementation Guidance for Section 2036(a) of WRDA 2007, Aug 2009).
 This guidance requires mitigation plans include: 1) a description of the mitigation action; 2) a description of the type and amount of habitat to be restored; 3) ecological success criteria including specific metrics to quantify success; 4) a monitoring plan; 5) a contingency plan; and 6) a real estate plan.
-The mitigation plan also will establish a consultation process with appropriate federal and State agencies to evaluate mitigation effectiveness, including monitoring and determining the success of mitigation.
-While this is not required by law for the Regulating Works Project, it is anticipated that any mitigation done under the Project would follow this process (see below).
+The mitigation plan also will establish a consultation process with appropriate Federal and state agencies to evaluate mitigation effectiveness, including monitoring and determining the success of mitigation.
+While this is not required by law for the Regulating Works Project, it is anticipated that any compensatory mitigation done under the Project would follow this process (see below).